Show simple item record

 dc.relation.uri 10.1109/ICTer.2013.6761189 en_US

-dc.subject Emotions, learning environment, online learning, online learner en_US
+dc.subject online learner

 dc.title Affective E learning model for recognising learner emotions en_US